Almost 90 hurt as ceiling collapses at London theatre

 Emergency services said 88 people were injured.
 They described 81 as "walking wounded", many with head injuries, while seven others were taken to hospital with more serious injuries.

-Nick Harding from London Fire Brigade said a section of ornate plaster ceiling, measuring about 10 metres (33 feet) by 10 metres, had fallen onto the audience watching the evening show.
+Nick Harding from London Fire Brigade said a section of ornate plaster ceiling, measuring about 10 meters (33 feet) by 10 meters, had fallen onto the audience watching the evening show.

 "The ceiling took parts of the balconies down with it," he said.
 "Everyone is out of the building and everyone is safe," he added, confirming there had been no fatalities.